German archbishop ‘disappointed’ by diocese employees’ attempts to access porn

 Two papal envoys were dispatched to Cologne to investigate possible mistakes by senior officials in handling cases.
 Their report led the Vatican to give Woelki a “ spiritual timeout ” and criticize major communication errors.

 In March 2022, after his return, the archbishop said he had submitted an offer to resign.
-Francis still hasn’t acted on it.
+Francis hasn’t yet acted on it.